getify/You-Dont-Know-JS/scope-closures/ch7.md

 Each instance of the inner `addTo(..)` function is closing over its own `num1` variable (with values `10` and `42`, respectively), so those `num1`'s don't go away just because `adder(..)` finishes.
 When we later invoke one of those inner `addTo(..)` instances, such as the `add10To(15)` call, its closed-over `num1` variable still exists and still holds the original `10` value.
 The operation is thus able to perform `10 + 15` and return the answer `25`.

 An important detail might have been too easy to gloss over in that previous paragraph, so let's reinforce it: closure is associated with an instance of a function, rather than its single lexical definition.
-In the above snippet, there's just one inner `addTo(..)` function defined inside `adder(..)`, so it might seem like that would imply a single closure.
+In the preceding snippet, there's just one inner `addTo(..)` function defined inside `adder(..)`, so it might seem like that would imply a single closure.

 But actually, every time the outer `adder(..)` function runs, a *new* inner `addTo(..)` function instance is created, and for each new instance, a new closure.
 So each inner function instance (labeled `add10To(..)` and `add42To(..)` in our program) has its own closure over its own instance of the scope environment from that execution of `adder(..)`.

-Even though closure is based on lexical scope, which is handled at compile-time, closure is more precisely a run-time characteristic of function instances.
+Even though closure is based on lexical scope, which is handled at compile time, closure is more precisely a runtime characteristic of function instances.

 ### Live Link, Not a Snapshot